devixsolutions12/gift-ease/README.md

-# GiftEase - Digital Gift Card Platform
+# GiftEase Frontend

-GiftEase is a modern digital gift card platform built with React and Vite.
-The application allows users to browse, purchase, and manage digital gift cards for various products and services.
+This is the frontend for the GiftEase application, a digital gift card marketplace.

+## Deployment Information
+- Last deployment: {new Date().toISOString()}
+- Version: 1.0.0

 ## Features